 The best way to predict the “aluminum body burden” is to test bone tissue.
-A blood test is the next best test to access long term exposure, while a urine test is useful to assess if a person has been recently exposed.
-Another way to test, is to analyze a hair sample, but its value in indicated overall toxicity has not been demonstrated.
-(3)
+However, since that is invasive, a blood test can also determine long-term exposure.
+A urine test assesses only recent exposure.
+Another way to test is to analyze a hair sample, but its value in overall toxicity needs future study.

-Aluminum is currently regulated in food, water and consumer products, though not as tightly in the US as in many other countries.
+Aluminum is currently regulated in food, water, and consumer products, though not as tightly in the US as many other countries.

-The Environmental Protection Agency has recommended that a “Secondary Maximum Contaminant Level” or SMCL of 0.05-0.2 mg/L be set for aluminum in drinking water.
-However this concentration is based on taste, smell, and color; not on if the level will affect the health of humans or animals.
-(7)
+The Environmental Protection Agency recommends a “Secondary Maximum Contaminant Level” or SMCL of 0.05-0.2 mg/L for aluminum in drinking water.
+However, this concentration is based on taste, smell, and color, not on if the level will affect the health of humans or animals.

-The FDA has determined that the aluminum in food additives and medicinals (aspirin and antacids) is “generally safe”.
-It has however set a limit for bottled water of 0.2mg/L. (7)
+The FDA has determined that the aluminum in food additives and medicinals (aspirin and antacids) are “generally safe.”
+It has, however, set a limit for bottled water of 0.2mg/L.

-OSHA has set a legal limit for aluminum in dusts (averaged over an 8 hour work day) for 15 mg/m3 (milligram/cubic meter) total dust.
+OSHA has set a legal limit for aluminum in dust (averaged over an 8-hour workday) for 15 mg/m3 (milligram per cubic meter) of total dust.